tri-bui/airbnb-la-listings/README.md

 - `1-preprocessing.ipynb` - cleaning and preprocessing of the raw data
 - `2-eda.ipynb` - main analysis with visualizations (questions 1 - 5)
 - `3-modeling.ipynb` - feature engineering, feature selection, modeling with linear regression, K-neighbors, and random forest (questions 6 & 7)
+- `visualizations.ipynb` - not part of the project, was created to generate the figures for the Medium article
 - `utils/plotting.py` - user-defined functions for plotting
 - `utils/utils.py` - user-defined functions for all other utilities